 Download Your Copy of the Back to School Checklist!

-You can download and print your own back to school checklists by signing up here to join the MomOf6 Busy Moms Community.
-Once you confirm your subscription they will download right to your desktop or device.
+You can download and print your own back to school checklists by signing up below to join the MomOf6 Busy Moms Community and you'll be directed to a thank you page with access instructions.
 (I actually print a copy for each one of my children, so I can keep a running list of notes for each one of them as I go).

 Looking for More Back to School Ideas?